Welcome Francophiles

 The area in Belgium near Kortijk into the Lille-Roubaix area can be awkward with signs written in French and Flemish.

+In the French Pyrenees and Catalan area town names are often written in both languages, but this is of little consequence.
 However, there seems to be a resurgence of interest of the Occitan language, for example Cahors is writen as Caurs and many older original names are being revived.

 9- And, a little luck.